-Chairman Michael Staffieri established Rovin Capital's predecessor, Financial Advisory Corporation, in 1978, making it the older of the firms on this list.
+Chairman Michael Staffieri established Rovin Capital's predecessor, Financial Advisory Corporation, in 1978, making it the oldest firm on this list.
 Rovin is independently owned by Blue King Momentum, Inc. and Snowy River Corporation.
 Chief operating officer (COO) Kimball Eric Pierce and and Whitnite Pierce own Blue King Momentum, while CEO and president Markell Staffieri owns Snowy River Corporation.

 The services offered by this firm reflect its belief that all clients’ financial needs are different.
 The firm can provide retirement planning, estate planning, tax minimization, risk management, portfolio analysis and evaluations of existing investment accounts.

 Rovin Capital Investing Strategy

 Rovin Capital believes that a long-term approach will best enable its clients to achieve their financial goals.
 In support of this, the firm primarily invests its clients’ assets in exchange-traded funds, individual debt and equity securities, stocks, bonds, options, alternative investments and mutual funds.

 Your advisor takes into account your personal preferences when determining how to invest your funds.
 The firm also integrates your risk tolerance, time horizon and any applicable tax considerations when creating your portfolio.